Oyster Creek Golf and Country Club| Englewood FL

 The Siesta Key Beaches - The Celebrity under the Beaches

 The farthest south public beach on Siesta Key is "Turtle Beach."
 It is a quiet beach with restrooms and picnic areas.
 The lagoon in the middle of the island is perfect for launching your kayak or small powerboat.
 The shallow water of the lagoon is also ideal for kids.
 The water has no connection to the Gulf, though, if you want to go out on the Gulf of Mexico with your kayak, you have to drag it across the beach.
 There used to be a canal, but residents closed it a while ago.
 There are talks about reopening it again, but for now that is not going to happen.
+A few restaurants provide food for the hungry beachcombers, but otherwise, it is pretty quiet at the south end of Siesta Key.

 "Crescent Beach" would be the next beach, about 3 miles further north.
 But that beach section is occupied by all the people who pour out of those condominium towers.
 We don't like that one too much.